ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 <img src="/images/how-to-bake-an-ortelius-pi/part03/14-gimlet-login.png" alt="gimlet login"/>
 </div>

-- Or you will get a screen like this to login with `admin key`
+- Or you will get a screen like this to login with an `admin key`

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part03/35-gimlet-admin-ui.png" alt="gimlet admin key login"/>
 </div>

-- To Find the admin key, type this command in the terminal
+- To find the admin key, type this command in the terminal

 ```shell
 kubectl logs deploy/gimlet | grep "Admin auth key"